-Social media is no longer just a mean of communication.
+Social media is no longer just a means of communication.
 For a while now, it has been the widest used marketing tool that helps businesses rank higher in search engines.
-Thanks to the grand use of various social media platforms, businesses have bigger reach than anyone in the past.
+Thanks to the grand use of various social media platforms, businesses have a bigger reach than anyone in the past.
 If you do your social media marketing properly, you can reach thousands, if not millions of people from your target audience.
 That’s the tricky part.

 How do you succeed across various social media platforms?

 Marketing has become an ever-changing game on every platform, which makes it impossible to use the same techniques on every channel.
-According to a social media content expert at https://www.a-writer.com, Nicole Smith, ‘with the different trends in social media platforms, changes in rules and new marketing innovations, you must constantly keep informed with what these offer to your business.’
+According to a social media content expert at Writer, Nicole Smith, ‘with the different trends in social media platforms, changes in rules and new marketing innovations, you must constantly keep informed with what these offer to your business.’

 At this point, over 3 billion people use social media platforms, which makes for around 40% of the global population.
-These figures are tremendous and if you add the consistency with which people use social media every day, you simply can’t afford not to put effort into this kind of marketing.
+These figures are tremendous and if you add the consistency with which people use social media every day, you simply can’t afford to put effort into this kind of marketing.